Confusion? Paralysed by choice? That’s a common complaint among anglers choosing a new tackle box.

 Read on to get Shawn’s full thoughts on all the fishing tackle boxes reviewed and his method for choosing the correct tackle box based on your style of fishing.

-Our best tackle boxes: Quick Picks
+Our Best Tackle Boxes: Quick Picks

 The Plano 3500 Series Guide Bag is our pick.

-While it might not have all the frills and gadgets that some fishing tackle boxes do, this thing is rugged and truly built to last, it’s the hard working man of the tackle world, it looks cool, and it means business, it doesn’t have time for nonsense, it can carry a ton of your gear and lures and get tossed down a cliff face and ask for more.
-As anglers many of us are practical, and that’s really what this tackle box design is all about, quick access, plentiful storage, and a rugged design that’s second to none.
+While it might not have all the frills and gadgets that some fishing tackle boxes do, this thing is rugged and truly built to last; it’s the hard-working man of the tackle world, it looks cool, and it means business, it doesn’t have time for nonsense, it can carry a ton of your gear and lures and get tossed down a cliff face and ask for more.
+As anglers, many of us are practical, and that’s really what this tackle box design is all about, quick access, plentiful storage, and a rugged design that’s second to none.

-Add in the rod holders, range of trays and compartments and the backup backpack-style carry straps for rough terrain and the Elkton is the standout tackle box in the wheeled category.
+Add in the rod holders, range of trays and compartments, and the backup backpack-style carry straps for rough terrain, and the Elkton is the standout tackle box in the wheeled category.

-The Best Hard Tackle Boxes of 2023
+The Best Hard Tackle Boxes of 2025

-When I was a kid it became pretty apparent that hard body tackle boxes had a specific role to fill.
+When I was a kid, it became pretty apparent that hard body tackle boxes had a specific role to fill.
 How you may ask?
-Well, living in the lake filled northwoods of Wisconsin, I fished constantly by riding my bicycle from one lake to the next all day long.
+Well, living in the lake-filled Northwoods of Wisconsin, I constantly fished by riding my bicycle from one lake to the next all day long.

 Riding a bike with a big hard body tackle box either in hand or by hanging off the handlebars of my bike made it pretty apparent that hard tackle boxes are suited towards being placed in a boat and aren’t built with on the move shore fishing in mind.